Illustration: Sonia Roy/Colagene.com

 Toned-down classroom decor is just one strategy Cando staff are using to enhance student learning and support something psychologists call self-regulation.
 This is the ability to adapt your physiological, emotional and mental state to the task at hand.
 For instance, hockey players need to prepare for their games so that they’re energized, excited and vigilant—ready to skate fast, react sharply and keep track of opponents.
 But in math class, children need to be calm, yet still focused and alert so they can listen to the teacher, absorb the material they’re being taught, and apply it.
 Some studies are showing that children’s ability to self-regulate is a better predictor of school success than IQ.

-Additional self-regulation techniques include letting kids chew gum or play with pieces of yarn, beads or squeeze balls while the teacher is talking.
+Other strategies Additional self-regulation techniques include letting kids chew gum or play with pieces of yarn, beads or squeeze balls while the teacher is talking.
 Some students stand while working, some sit on swivel chairs.
 Kids are permitted to walk on treadmills in a designated exercise room for 10 minutes if they’re feeling hyper.
 If they’re anxious or overwhelmed, they can try deep-breathing exercises or go to the classroom’s quiet area.
 It’s all designed to improve children’s engagement in learning, instead of resorting to more traditional punishment-and-reward classroom methods.

 What does this have to do with classroom decor?
 The theory is that too much visual stimulation is a source of sensory stress for some kids.
 They have put so much of their physiological energy and brain power into coping with the visual stimulation that it depletes the inner resources they need to be able to sit quietly, pay attention to the teacher and, ultimately, learn.
 “I never would have believed it, but the children do concentrate better now,” says Reade, just over a year a fter transforming her classroom.

-Tammy Riel, the Cando principal, got the ideas she brought back to her rural school while on a visit to Kitchener Community School in Regina two years ago.
+No-cost techniques Tammy Riel, the Cando principal, got the ideas she brought back to her rural school while on a visit to Kitchener Community School in Regina two years ago.
 This inner-city elementary school was one of the first Canadian schools to pilot specific strategies to enhance and teach self-regulation, starting in 2008.
 Some of the strategies involve equipment like treadmills, special desks and seats.
 But, many involve no-cost techniques that any teacher could utilize.

 For example, when Reade’s students at Cando look sluggish first thing in the morning and the weather’s nice, she takes them outside for a short but brisk walk.
 “A 10-minute walk makes them more alert and ready to work,” she says.
 In bad weather, they use the school gym.